rivera-bl/nvim-dotfiles/README.md

 - [x] build vagrant box from alpine box
 - [x] install
     - [x] xclip (or similar)

-- [ ] install 256 colors terminal
-- [ ] change keyboard language
-- [ ] swap esc keys
+- [x] setup main programs on docker alpine (awscli, kubectl)
+- [x] enable services on docker alpine
+- [x] enable usage of docker socket on docker alpine
+- [x] setup command to mount volumes when running docker alpine
 - [ ] manage folder structure of programs,docker,vagrant
-- [ ] share folder from host on vagrant
-- [ ] check how to run this box fast and consistently on windows
+- [ ] install openssh in docker and test its usage
-    - [ ] write a bootstrap script

-- [ ] vagrant box built with packer (hcl)
-  - [ ] check cannot find guest additions
-  - [ ] virtualbox start automatically as part of the build process?
+- [ ] use docker multi stage builds to minimize the size of the image, start with the awscli build
+- [ ] install the packer plugins inside the docker image

 - [x] setup the pipeline in github actions for building the container and pushing to dockerhub
 - [x] add the repository contents to the image and they work good
 - [x] excluir del checkout o del COPY el .git folder